josemarialuna/ClusterIndices/README.md

 # Validity Indices for Clustering Techniques in Big Data

 This package contains the code for executing four clustering validity indices in Spark.
-The package include BD-Silhouette BD-Dunn that were proposed in [1].
+The package includes BD-Silhouette BD-Dunn that were proposed in [1].
 Davies-Bouldin and WSSSE indices are also calculated in the same method.

 ## Getting Started
 The package include the following Scala files: